 We borrow funds in the form of repurchase agreements.
-The terms of these borrowings under our Master Repurchase Agreements, or "MRAs," generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association as to repayment and margin requirements.
+The terms of our repo borrowings are predominantly governed by Master Repurchase Agreements, or "MRAs," which generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association as to repayment and margin requirements.
 In addition, each lender may require that we include supplemental terms and conditions to the standard master repurchase agreement.
 Typical supplemental terms and conditions include the addition of or changes to provisions relating to margin calls, net asset value requirements, cross default provisions, certain key person events, changes in corporate structure, and requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction.
 These provisions may differ for each of our lenders.

-As of each of March 31, 2017 and December 31, 2016, we had \$1.2 billion, outstanding under our repurchase agreements.
-As of March 31, 2017, our outstanding repurchase agreements were with thirteen counterparties.
+As of both March 31, 2018 and December 31, 2017, we had \$1.6 billion outstanding under our repurchase agreements.
+As of March 31, 2018, our outstanding repurchase agreements were with 15 counterparties.